 When defining your culture and employer brand, it is important to answer the questions that prospective employees want answered.
-In a recent candidate survey by CareerBuilder, they found out what candidates want to know when they are looking at a potential new employer.
+A recent candidate survey by CareerBuilder, found out what candidates want to know when they are looking at a potential new employer.
 Here are some of their findings:

 According to Linkedin’s research, the most important factors candidates look at when evaluating employer branding are:

 - More opportunities for professional development

 - An opportunity to work on a better team